wmo-im/wis2box/docs/source/development.rst

 Testing
 -------

+wis2box continuous integration (CI) testing is managed by GitHub Actions.
+All commits and pull requests to wis2box trigger continuous integration (CI) testing on `GitHub Actions`_.

+GitHub Actions invokes functional testing as well as integration testing to ensure regressions.

 Unit testing
 ^^^^^^^^^^^^

-TODO
+Unit tests are in ``tests/unit``.

 Integration testing
 ^^^^^^^^^^^^^^^^^^^

-TODO
+Integration tests are in ``tests/integration/integration.py``.

 Functional testing
 ^^^^^^^^^^^^^^^^^^

-All commits and pull requests to wis2box trigger continuous integration (CI) testing on `GitHub Actions`_.
+Functional tests are defined as part of GitHub Actions in ``.github/workflows/tests-docker.yml``.

 Versioning
 ----------